kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

 ---
-title: Set up your gateway with an Istio sidecar
+title: Gloo Edge and Istio
 menuTitle: Configure your Gloo Edge gateway to run an Istio sidecar
 weight: 20
 ---

 You can configure your Gloo Edge gateway with an Istio sidecar to secure the connection between your gateway and the services in your Istio service mesh.
-The sidecar in your Gloo Edge gateway uses mutual TLS (mTLS) to proves its identity to the services in the mesh and vice versa.
+The sidecar in your Gloo Edge gateway uses mutual TLS (mTLS) to prove its identity to the services in the mesh and vice versa.

 ## Before you begin